Sadirvan Mosque

-The Sadirvan Mosque (Σαντιρβάν Τζαμί, from Şadırvan Camii) is an old Ottoman-era mosque in the town of Drama, northern Greece.
-It is one of the four surviving mosques in Drama today, although like the rest of them it is not open for worship.
+The Sadirvan Mosque (Σαντιρβάν Τζαμί, from Şadırvan Camii) is a former mosque in the town of Drama, in the Eastern Macedonia and Thrace region of northern Greece.
+Built in the 15th century during the Ottoman era, the mosque was abandoned in the 1920s, following the 1923 population exchange between Greece and Turkey which saw the exodus of the Muslim community of Drama.

-The mosque was abandoned in the 1920s, following the 1923 population exchange between Greece and Turkey which saw the exodus of the Muslim community of Drama.
-For more than fifty years it was used as a newspaper office before it was left neglected for decades.
-Finally, it was restored and renovated in the late 2010s and now serves as an exhibition centre for the town’s historical and cultural events.
+The building was subsequently repurposed for profane use and then neglected for decades.
+During the late 2010s, the structure was restored and renovated and repurposed for municipal exhibition center for historical and cultural events.
+It is one of the four surviving mosques in Drama today, none of which are used for worship any longer.

 History

-The mosque’s minaret dates back to the second half of the fifteenth century; according to the dedicatory inscription above its entrance, it was renovated the year 1806 by local Mehmet Halil Agha (the father of Mahmud Dramali Pasha, an Ottoman military leader who attempted to suppress the Greek War of Independence in the early 1820s).
-It continued to function as an islamic place of worship until 1922, thereupon it was used as shelter for numerous Greek refugees arriving from Asia Minor.
+The mosque's minaret dates from the second half of the fifteenth century; according to the dedicatory inscription above its entrance, it was renovated in 1806 by local Mehmet Halil Agha (the father of Mahmud Dramali Pasha, an Ottoman military leader who attempted to suppress the Greek War of Independence in the early 1820s).
+It continued to function as an Islamic place of worship until 1922, thereupon it was used as shelter for numerous Greek refugees arriving from Asia Minor following the population exchange.

-For fifty-four years between 1927 and 1981 it housed the headquarters of the Greek newspaper Tharros, the longest-running newspaper in Eastern Macedonia and Thrace.
-Later in 1983 it was classified by the state as a monument, but left neglected as it continued to rot until its minaret collapsed.
-In 2012 it was purchased by Raycap, which proceeded to renovate the old building.
-The extensive work was undertaken by the team of architect Koralia Pappaioannou, and ever since it has housed several periodical exhibitions, particularly centered around islamic art.
+For fifty-four years between 1927 and 1981 it housed the headquarters of Tharros, the longest-running Greek newspaper in Eastern Macedonia and Thrace.
+Later, in 1983, the building was classified by the state as a monument, but left neglected as it continued to rot until its minaret collapsed.
+In 2012 it was purchased by Raycap, which proceeded to renovate the old building; Raycap also invited the Benaki Museum to host a number of cultural exhibitions in it.
+The extensive work was undertaken by the architectural team of Koralia Pappaioannou, and was subsequently repurposed as an exhibition space for periodical exhibitions, particularly centered around Islamic art.

-Today the mosque stands in the intersection of the Armen and Agamemnon streets.
+The first of those exhibitions was held in December 2022, titled For the Heirlooms of Asia Minor, commemorating the 100 years since the Greek exodus from Anatolia.
+In April 2026 it hosted some of the Benaki children's toy collection, while later in June of the same year an equestrian statue of Alexander the Great by Giannis Pappas was placed in the courtyard.